Tracking multiple spawning targets using Poisson multi-Bernoulli mixtures on sets of tree trajectories: Conclusions

 In this paper, we have shown that we can obtain all information on the trajectories of multiple spawning targets and their genealogies by computing the posterior density on the set of all tree trajectories.
 We have also shown that this posterior density is a PMBM, and we have proposed a computationally efficient PMBM filter with independent branches, derived via Kullback-Leibler divergence minimisation after the prediction.

-It is possible to extend the PMBM recursion for tree trajectories to extended and point-extended targets \cite{Granstrom20,Angel21} by using the corresponding density for the set of measurements generated by a single target.
+It is possible to extend the TrPMBM recursion to extended targets, and coexisting point and extended targets \cite{Granstrom20,Angel21} by using the corresponding density for the set of measurements generated by a single target.
 Further work includes the design of other types of multi-target tracking algorithms for sets of tree trajectories.

 {}

 { {}Supplementary material: ``Tracking multiple spawning targets using Poisson multi-Bernoulli mixtures on sets of tree trajectories''}{ }

 \appendices{}